Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes the University at Buffalo unique?

 No. We do not give preference to any major.
 The most common majors are in the sciences, but UB SPPS does not have a policy that limits or favors science or arts majors.
 However, Early Assurance students must be in the pharmacy major.

 Do I need volunteer activities, extracurricular activities or work experience to be considered for admission?

-Experience is not required; however, it is expected to be able to best demonstrate your motivation for pharmacy.
+Experience is not required; however, it is expected.
 Consider volunteering or shadowing at a pharmacy, hospital, nursing home, medical office, or other related health care facility or organization.
 Understand how professionals interact with patients and their colleagues, assess your dedication to the field, and gain valuable interpersonal and leadership skills.
 Consider becoming a member or leader of a club or organization.
-UB students can engage in research through CURCA (the Center for Undergraduate Research & Creative Activities) or through Undergraduate Academies.
+UB students can engage in research - see Undergraduate Research.

 Do I need to submit everything to PharmCAS at the same time?